 The role of the query class is to communicate with the TIDE server.
-Its implementation will provide a user interface for the user to make queries with the data The abstract class leaves the application server. specific details to be implemented by the application programmer.
-The query can be done through interaction within the virtual environment, communicating with a handheld device, or using a 2D/3D widget interface.
+Its implementation will provide a user interface for the user to make queries with the data server.
+The abstract class leaves the application specific details to be implemented by the application programmer.
+The query can be done through the interaction within virtual environment, communicating with a handheld device, or using a 2D/3D widget interface.
 The query interface may or may not have any coupling with the virtual environment itself, and implementing it as a separate class allows for a wider range of extensibility.
-A concrete TIDEui_query class needs to provide application specific notify() and handleInteraction() functions.
+A concrete TIDEui query class needs to provide application specific notify() and handleInteraction() functions.